buildbot/buildbot/master/docs/manual/cfg-global.rst

 The :bb:cfg:`buildbotURL` string should point to the location where the buildbot's internal web server is visible.
 This URL must end with a slash (``/``).
-This typically uses the port number set for the web status (:ref:`WebStatus`): the buildbot needs your help to figure out a suitable externally-visible host URL.
+This typically uses the port number set for the web status (:bb:status:`WebStatus`): the buildbot needs your help to figure out a suitable externally-visible host URL.